 This, yet again, is another great wedding gift idea if you are looking to give a newlywed couple something from Ireland.

-If you would like to check out one of the best places for Irish Linen, consult the Thomas Ferguson Irish Linen company online, which have been operating and producing Irish linen for over 150 years.
+If you would like to check out one of the best places for Irish Linen, consult the Thomas Ferguson Irish Linen company online, which has been operating and producing Irish linen for over 150 years.

 One of my favourite types of souvenirs in Ireland is Newbridge Silverware.
 Established over 80 years ago, Newbridge Silverware produces silver jewellery, homeware, and tableware at their manufacturing facility in Newbridge, County Kildare.